Introduction

 Slab foundation

-- Measure the total area of the slab, whether modified or not (diagram).
+- Measure the total area of the slab, whether modified or not.

 - Measure the total area modified.
-Where a slab is both floor structure and foundation, it will count in each category.
+Slab area must be entered in both the floor structure and foundation categories.

 - Divide the total modified slab area by the total existing of the slab area.
 Multiply by 100 to get the percentage of modified slab.